 It’s best to clarify what the free pick-up entails when you make your booking.
 And if you’re staying close to the bus company’s office, just walk over yourself or catch a Grab (iPhone|Android) so you don’t have to show up so early.

 Two companies – Travel Mart and Virak Buntham – have night busses that run this route but we strongly recommend against taking them.
 If the Immigration Offices are still closed when your overnight bus arrives, you’ll have to wait for the border to open.
 Because of this the nighttime bus often takes 12 hours or more – twice as long as the daytime route.

 Also, some of the night buses have shared sleeping cabins, so if you are traveling solo you may wind up sleeping next to a complete stranger which is pretty weird.

 Check Bus time and prices from Ho Chi Minh City to Phnom Penh

 Crossing the border from Vietnam to Cambodia is a relatively easy process though it can be confusing at times.

 First, you’ll stop at the Vietnamese border where you’ll receive your exit stamp.
 After your passport is processed, you’ll get back on the bus and continue to the Cambodia side of the border.
 There you will receive the visa-on-arrival and entry stamp.
-As previously noted, the visa-on-arrival costs $30 USD.
-You’ll need to pay for it with US Dollars and it is best to have exact change as well as new bills without tears or writing on them.
+As previously noted, the visa-on-arrival costs $36 USD.
+You’ll need to pay for it with US Dollars.
+It is best to have exact change as well as new bills without tears or writing on them.

 For most tourist buses, the bus attendants will assist during the immigration process.
 And some bus companies, like Giant Ibis, will collect your passport and process the paperwork on your behalf.
 You’ll be taken to a nearby restaurant where you can use the restroom and grab a bite to eat while you wait for the bus attendant to procure everyone’s visas.